AX3449/Information-Board/README.md

 ------------------
 This is a repo with a partially-fixed Infoboard SWF file that directs to a local installation.   (ensure liboard.swf is alongside data and not inside of it)
 I currently do not know how to get it to draw from a custom server.
-font fixes are included, currently embedded fonts do not work, please install NewRodin-JP from your PS3's /dev_flash/ or use an emulated flash
+font fixes are included (Date font is broken), currently embedded fonts do not work, please install NewRodin-JP from your PS3's /dev_flash/ or use an emulated flash
+Tested using Ruffle, for now this project is English Only.

 Multiple skins are included from,
 Malaysia - Fat Princess
-Japan - Default
+Japan - Japan Default
 Europe - Default
 United States - New Store (?)